 A Vermont licensed psychologist, James Benton, Ph.D.
 (Training Director of the Clinical Psychology Doctoral Internship Program) is responsible for the integrity and quality of the training program.
 Four Vermont licensed psychologists, who have clinical responsibility for cases being supervised, provide a minimum of two hours of individual face-to-face supervision each week, and two hours of group supervision.
-The four supervisors, along with Kurt White, LICSW (Vice President of Community Relations) comprise the Psychology Internship Training Committee.
+The four supervisors, along with the program's executive sponsor Kurt White, LICSW (Vice President, Community Partnerships & Communications) comprise the Psychology Internship Training Committee.